shenzhuangzhi1/Real-Time-Stock-Price-Visualization-Back-End/README.md

 # Real-Time-Stock-Price-Visualization
-A demo for Real-Time Stock Price Visualization
+A demo for Real-Time Stock Price Visualization Back-end